 Appearing as Petroglyphs (Rock Art) in North America, Yei figures are often use in healing sand paintings and woven into rugs.

 Yei figures fashioned into jewelry are less common so are treasures not to be passed up.

-Using Tuff Stone, a porous rock from volcanic ash, Tufa Stone, a porous limestone that forms near hot springs, or Sandstone, a harder stone, the artist carves the design of the item being cast.
+Tufa casting is used by many Navajo casters today to make an original piece of jewelry or sculpture.
+Using Tuff Stone, a porous rock from volcanic ash, Tufa Stone, a porous limestone that forms near hot springs, or Sandstone, a harder stone, the artist carves out an original design of an item to be cast, taking care to make the edges angle outward so the metal doesnt stick into corners when the halves are later separated.
+A sprue is carved from one edge of the cavity to the edge of the form.
 Another flat stone is placed against the carved half of the mold.
-The halves are fastened together and a sprue hole is carved into one end.
-Molten silver is poured into the mold using the sprue hole.
-Once the silver cools, the item is taken out and finished.
-Bracelets are poured flat and then shaped.
+The halves are fastened together and molten metal is poured into the mold through the sprue.
+Once the metal cools, the form is separated and the casting is taken out and finished.

-Due to the porous nature of Tuff or Sand Stone, sandcast items will have character marks and imperfections such as small pits.
-That is the nature of Sand Casting and Indian Hand Made.
+Depending on the preparation of the form and the porous nature of the stone, cast items might have characteristic small pits.
+That is the nature of sand and tufa casting and Indian Hand Made.

 The US Department of the Interior Indian Arts and Crafts Act of 1990 and its recent Amendments require that items described as Native American or Indian be made by an enrolled member of a federally recognized tribe.
 Furthermore, government regulations suggest that all attributions include the Native American Indian's name, tribe and federal tribal enrollment number.
 Because it is impossible to identify the artist for many vintage items, even if they are authentic Indian made items, we cannot and will not use the words Native American or Indian in association with such pieces.